Special Rules For Claims Against The Government

 If you have suffered an injury and the responsible party is a government entity, the rules change significantly.
 Any claims made against a local, state or federal government entity must be reported much more quickly that a personal injury claim against a private party.
 You must follow the rules carefully and stay within all the applicable guidelines or you could find your suit dismissed before it has even begun.

 Fighting the government is difficult but not impossible.
-If you were injured due to the careless actions or possibly inaction of a government entity you have the right to sue but you have to follow the special rules for claims against the government from A to Z. An attorney will know just what to do so you can take the time to recover from your injury.
+If you were injured due to the careless action, or possibly inaction, of a government entity, you have the right to sue, but you have to follow the special rules for claims against the government.
+An attorney will know just what to do so you can take the time to recover from your injury.

 Find legal information and lawyers that specialize in Personal Injury by state: